Summerclove/Summerclove/README.md

 were honestly concerned for your group's mental health, but this shit has gone on for way too long now, **FOR YEARS DAMN IT**.

 I honestly just want my friends and the victims to finally find the closure they all deserved, it's time to fucking make this shit public.

+If you have questions and wants more proof, add me in fucking Discord, my username is summerclove